danobot/entity-controller/README.md

 * (1) turn on **control entities** when **sensor entities** are triggered
 * (2) turn off **control entities** when **sensor entities** remain off for some time
 * (3) Do not interfere with manually controlled entities (tricky and not so obvious)
 * (3.1) An entity that is already on should not be affected by time outs.
-(EC should ignore it and not start a timer)
+(EC should ignore it and not start a timer,[Read more on my blog...](https://danielbkr.net/2018/03/20/motion-sensor-lights.html#problem-motion-lights-turn-off-manually-controlled-lights-after-time-out-period-expires))
 * (3.2) An entity that is manually controlled within the time-out period should have its timer cancelled, and therefore stay on.

 In the original context of motion lighting, this means: